Here are the things you need to know — container gardening basics — to succeed in your own garden.

 To begin with, any plant you can name can be grown in a container.

 I know that some garden books will say give just the contrary advice but if I can grow plants -from bananas to cosmos and roses to zinnias in a container, I don’t see why you can’t.
-I grow my lavender collection in containers beside our front door and they lend a certain “style” and fragrance to our entrance way.
+I used to grow my lavender collection in containers beside our front door and they lend a certain “style” and fragrance to our entrance way.

 What Soil To Use

 Good container soil is the key to success.
 Use a good quality soilless mix in the container.
 Don’t use a cheap brand or regular garden soil because they will compact and turn to concrete over the course of the summer.
 A good soilless mix is composed mostly of peat moss and perlite (perhaps with a very small amount of compost) and that’s about all.

 A good soil like Pro-mix or Fafard will more than pay for themselves in superior plant performance this summer.
 And, they are light enough that you can still move most containers even when fully filled.

 I also use a fish emulsion fertilizer on a weekly basis for my container plants.
 This stuff is the best container food in the world, producing huge, fragrant rose blossoms and jungle-like growth on our window boxes.
 There’s nothing else like it because it has all the major and minor nutrients a container plant needs.

 Most other liquid fertilizers lack the minor and trace elements a plant requires for superior growth.
 Remember that soilless mixes, unlike natural mineral soils in your garden, do not have these trace elements as part of their natural composition so you have to provide them if you want your plants to grow properly.

 There’s a very simple rule of thumb for growing vegetables in a container or anything else for that matter: Water until water pours out the bottom.